Africa Asia Middle East عربي Français Português free subscription RSS IRIN Site Map

 Many domestic workers don't know their rights are protected by labour laws

-JOHANNESBURG, 15 July 2008 (PlusNews) - Hidden behind the high walls that surround most middle-class suburban homes in South Africa is one of the largest and most marginalised black, female workforces in the country.
+Johannesburg, 15 July 2008 (PlusNews) - Hidden behind the high walls that surround most middle-class suburban homes in South Africa is one of the largest and most marginalised black, female workforces in the country.

 Domestic workers are still a standard feature of many households.
 Their labour is cheap and in plentiful supply, and many families rely on them to cook, clean and look after their children.